sr-murthy/continuedfractions/README.md

 \frac{649}{200} = 3 + \frac{1}{4 + \frac{1}{12 + \frac{1}{4}}}
 $$

 This representation is called **simple** because all of the numerators in the fractional terms are equal to $1$, which makes the fractions irreducible.
+Mathematically, the continued fraction is written as $[3; 4, 12, 4]$.

 The continued fraction object for $\frac{649}{200}$ can be created as follows.

 ```python
 >>> cf = ContinuedFraction(649, 200)